-- (a) One subsidiary apartment may be permitted in a single dwelling. - (b) For the purpose of calculating lot area and yard requirements, the apartment shall be considered part of the single dwelling. - (c) A minimum of one additional off-street parking spaces shall be required for the apartment or more at the discretion of Council. - (d) The minimum floor area required is 40m2 for a one-bedroom subsidiary apartment, plus 10m2 for each additional bedroom. - (e) For lots without municipal water and sewer services, Service NL shall determine water and sewerage disposal requirements and a permit will be issued subject to its approval.
+(a) One subsidiary apartment may be permitted in a single dwelling.

+- (b) For the purpose of calculating lot area and yard requirements, the apartment shall be considered part of the single dwelling. - (c) A minimum of two off street parking spaces shall be required. - (d) The minimum floor area required is 40 m for a one bedroom subsidiary apartment, plus ten square metres for each additional bedroom. - (e) For lots without municipal water, Service NL shall determine water and sewerage disposal requirements and a permit will be issued subject to its approval.